henry174Ajou/AWS-Lambda-Fusion-Automation/README.md

 ## How to use

 1. Write a function chain specification.
 A function chain specification describes your workflow structure.
-I will upload the syntax document for a function chain specification soon.
+You can see the document of the schema of the function chain specification [here](https://henry174ajou.github.io/AWS-Lambda-Fusion-Automation/)

 2. Pack the source functions in the same directory with the following directory structure.